Which City is Best to Live in Portugal? Pros and Cons of Each City

 • District Hospital that provides specialized care

-• Multiple health centers where you can get primary care
+• Multiple health centres where you can get primary care

 Transportation Infrastructure: